Washington Nationals tap Dominican Republic pipeline

 Every baseball fan knows that the Dominican Republic contains a rich vein of major league talent.
-Unfortunately, for too lomg the Washington Nationals were unable to tap that vein.
+Unfortunately, for too long the Washington Nationals were unable to tap that vein.

 It all goes back to Smiley Gonzalez.